Research permissions and applications

 Applications to the Governor of Svalbard

-Please note that the Governor of Svalbard has introduced four fixed application deadlines per year for research activity in Svalbard.
-(Additional information in the Governor of Svalbard’s Guidelines for Researchers in Svalbard.)
+Please note that the Governor introduced four fixed application deadlines per year for research activity in Svalbard.
 The deadlines are:

 1 January for fieldwork in March, April, and May.